When preparing your presentation video, please keep the following suggestions in mind:

 Consider creating a script and designing your presentation with captioning in mind: minimize how much content you place on the lower third of your slides to improve the readability when the captioning is added.

-Formerly known as PresentationTube, a network for recording and sharing video presentations
+Formerly known as PresentationTube, a platform for recording and sharing video presentations.